randomcoww/chef-docker_deploy/README.md

 * Build container contents with Chef (based on methods used by knife-container).

 * Handle revision deployment.
  * Automatically stop and replace older revision container with new.
+Keep old containers available in stopped state for rollback.
  * Detect changes in container configuration and replace as needed.
- * Keep old containers available in stopped state for rollback.
+Rollback to older container by reverting configs to macth its settings.
  * Rotate out and remove old containers after N releases.
-Rotation priority is by earliest "finished at" time, which is recorded when a running container is stopped.
+Rotation priority is by earliest "FinishedAt" time which is recorded when a running container is stopped.
- * A chef node is shared by all containers of a service (per Docker server) of which one can be running at a time.
+ * If running chef in the containers, a node is shared by all containers of a service per Docker server (of which one can be running at a time).

 * Reduce clutter on the Docker host.
  * Service cleanup for containers, images, Chef nodes and cache paths by passing in the the :remove action.
- * Parent images cleaned up as containers are rotated out.
+ * Parent images are removed as containers are rotated out, if not used by any other.
- * Cleanup for failed builds.
+ * Some cleanup of failed builds.
+Does not work so well if the chef run is killed during a build.

 ## Requirements